SoftUni-Internal/interactive-content/EN/10-Containerization-And-Documentation/01-Containerization.md

 Visually, the guest OS envronment is indistinguishable from the host OS.

-The left block vusualises the structure of a container.

-Once again, we have a host OS, but this time we also have a container runtime - Docker.
+In a container, we once again have a host OS, but this time we also have a container runtime - Docker.

 The Docker runtime environment allows us to use Linux features in order to create a jail.